Florvil Hyppolite

+He became President of Haiti following a struggle for succession in the aftermath of the overthrow of Lysius Salomon in 1888.
+His presidency was characterized by relative prosperity and a substantial public works program.

 Early life and career

-Hyppolite was born in 1827 at Cap-Haïtien to a Haitian family of mixed French and African descent.
+Hyppolite was born in 1827 at Cap-Haïtien to a Haitian family of African descent.
 He was well educated and entered politics in the presidential campaign of Faustin Soulouque.
 During the revolution of 1865 he distinguished himself as a soldier.
 After the war he went back to local politics and did not figure in public life until the overthrow of President Lysius Salomon by General François Denys Légitime in 1888.
 He then was a leader under General Seïde Thélémaque in the northern part of the republic.
 In 1889 he headed a revolt against President Légitime.